selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

     String vicinity;
     String user_ratings_total;
     String isOpen;
     //mapMarkers is a list of maps.
-It has the same format of the list we have on the documentation(and it has to be, otherwise it won't work)
+It has the same format as the list we have on the documentation(and it has to be, otherwise it won't work)
     List<Map<String, Object>> mapMarkers = new List<Map<String, Object>>();
     //We get a string.
 We deserialize it to get a map Map<String, Object> data = (Map<String, Object>) JSON.deserializeUntyped(